staffanm/ferenda/doc/advanced.rst

 .. note::

-   Because of reasons, this in-subprocess queue does not work on windows.
+   Because of reasons, this in-subprocess queue does not work on Windows.
 On that platform you'll need to run the message queue separately, as described initially.